Church: California city violated its rights during pandemic

 The pastor said he has followed proper social distancing protocols since services were allowed to resume in late May, and no member has become ill.

-The lawsuit said Huerta and Juan Garcia have prompted the Los Angeles Department of Public Health to visit the church five times since Aug.
+The lawsuit said Huerta and Juan Garcia have prompted the Los Angeles County Department of Public Health to visit the church five times since Aug.
 23. The department issued two inspection reports that found the church in compliance with social distancing and mask-wearing, the lawsuit said.

-Huerta said she only learned of the lawsuit when contacted by AP and couldn’t immediately comment.
+Huerta learned of the lawsuit when contacted by AP and said it “came out of left field” and she couldn’t immediately comment.
+The city later issued a statement that did not address specific allegations.

-“It came out of left field,” she said.
-“I don’t even know what they’re saying that we did.”

 Huerta has been spotted hiding in the bushes and in an unmarked car taking video of gatherings, the lawsuit alleged.
 She called Los Angeles sheriff’s deputies to report that the church was holding indoor services, but the claim was unfounded, the lawsuit said.